ChainSafe/blst-ts/doc/intro.md

 While writing the bindings for EIP-4844 I was [requested](https://github.com/ethereum/c-kzg-4844/pull/177#discussion_r1127851634) to use the `C` API for a section of code so it is definitely possible.
 That was synchronous boilerplate code that had an easy-to-follow [example](https://nodejs.github.io/node-addon-examples/special-topics/context-awareness/#bindingc).
 For complex situations like TS union types and multi-stage execution, `C` can be very difficult to implement.

-## What JS Developers Take For Granted

-JS has some serious luxuries.
-The runtime is forgiving because it is a single threaded, event driven, garbage collected language.
-The language is forgiving because it is dynamically typed and interpreted.
-All of that is a function of lines of code in `node`, `v8`, `libuv` and a host of other factors including good design and decent language semantics.

-When building naitve code those things will need to be done manually.
-Memory will need to be managed.
-Threading context will need to be understood.
-This is not to say that it is impossible to write good code in `C/C++` but it is a lot more to think about than writing JS.

 ## Dumping Ground